Secure Global Desktop 4.31 Administration Guide > Users and authentication > Using the authentication token login authority for automatic logins

 When a user generates an authentication token, Secure Global Desktop server maintains a record of the tokens issued in a token cache.
 Secure Global Desktop stores the authentication tokens using the current identity of the user when the token was generated.
 When a user logs in with an authentication token, the authentication token allows Secure Global Desktop to "remember" the user's original identity and login profile.
 All webtop sessions and emulator sessions are managed using the original identity and profile.
 If the original login becomes invalid, for example because the UNIX account is disabled or the password has expired, the user can still log in automatically if they have a valid token.
 However they will not be able to launch any applications using the invalid login.

-Administrators use the tarantella tokencache command to list the tokens in the token cache and delete them.
-Deleting a token from the token cache makes the token stored on a client device invalid.
+the token cache makes the token stored on a client device invalid.
 If the Secure Global Desktop Client presents an invalid token, the user is prompted to log in with a username and password.
-The user must then generate another authentication token if they want to log in automatically.
+The user must then

 Administrators can disable the ability to generate new tokens by clearing the Generate authentication tokens box on the Secure Global Desktop Login properties panel in Array Manager.
 Clearing this box disables the Automatic Client Login option when users edit their profile.
 If the authentication token login authority is still enabled, users with existing authentication tokens can still log in.

-To troubleshoot problems with automatic logins, set a server/login/* and a server/tokencache/* log filter.
-The server/login/* filter allows you see when authentication tokens are being used for authentication and when they fail.
-The server/tokencache/* filter allows you to see errors with operations on the token cache, for example to see why a token has not been added to the cache.
+filter allows you to see errors with operations on the token cache, for example to see why a token has not been added to the cache.